-To identify true \Ac{ML} decodings in soft detection settings, both GCD and GRAND require that putative noise effect sequences for received hard-decision bits can be generated in decreasing order of likelihood from channel \acp{LLR}.
+To identify true \ac{ML} decodings in soft detection settings, both GCD and GRAND require that putative noise effect sequences for received hard-decision bits can be generated in decreasing order of likelihood from channel \acp{LLR}, such as the one introduced in \cite{solomon20}.
 For practical implementation, however, approximations are necessary.
 In particular, Ordered Reliability Bits GRAND (ORBGRAND) develops a guesswork generator based on a statistical approximation that reduces the ordered guesswork generation problem to an integer-partition problem.
-This approximation has little impact on the \ac{BLER} \cite{Duffy21_ordered,duffy22ORBGRAND} and results in a decoder that is almost capacity achieving \cite{Liuetal23}, but which is readily implementable in circuits, e.g. \cite{condo2021_highperformance,abbas2021orbgrand,condo2021fixed,ORBGRAND_low_power}.
-Moreover, the pattern generator introduced in \cite{duffy22ORBGRAND} and implemented in hardware in \cite{ORBGRAND_low_power} has the desired property of being able to create sequences of given Hamming weight.
-We refer to this error pattern generator as the ORBGRAND generator.
-Note that previous work on GCD have directly employed ORBGRAND's generator without availing of this additional property, e.g. \cite{ma2024guessing, duffy2024soft}.
-We refer to a direct GCD implementation based on the ORBGRAND generator as ORB-GCD.
+This approximation has little impact on the \ac{BLER} \cite{duffy22ORBGRAND} and results in a decoder that is almost capacity achieving \cite{Liuetal23}, but which is readily implementable in circuits, e.g. \cite{condo2021_highperformance,abbas2021orbgrand,condo2021fixed,ORBGRAND_low_power}.
+Moreover, the error pattern generator introduced in \cite{duffy22ORBGRAND} and implemented in \cite{ORBGRAND_low_power, Riaz24} has the desired property of being able to create sequences of given Hamming weight.
+We refer to this generator as the landslide generator.
+Previous work on GCD have directly employed ORBGRAND's query order without availing of this configurable Hamming weight property, e.g. \cite{ma2024gcd, duffy2024soft}, and we refer to a direct GCD implementation based on the landslide generator as ORB-GCD.

-Because the ORBGRAND generator can be configured to produce putative noise effect sequences of given Hamming weight, certain codes allow an ORBGRAND decoder to skip guesswork without affecting \ac{BLER}.
-The even code proposal explored in \cite{rowshan2022constrained, rowshan2023segmented, rowshan2023lowcomplexity} describes a strategy for accelerating ORBGRAND with an even code: for any code in which all valid codewords have even parity, noise sequences with parity that mismatches that of the hard-decision received bits can be skipped.
-The ORBGRAND generator can be configured to skip generating putative noise effects with Hamming weights that fail this criterion.
-Extensions of this strategy derived from segmenting the code into even subcodes are also explored.
+Amongst other developments, the even code proposal explored in \cite{rowshan2022constrained, rowshan2023segmented, rowshan2023lowcomplexity} describes a strategy for accelerating ORBGRAND with an even code: for any code in which all valid codewords have even parity, noise sequences with parity that do not match that of the hard-decision received bits can be skipped.
+The landslide generator can be configured to skip generating putative noise effects with Hamming weights that fail this criterion.
+An SPC code always has this property, as the sole parity constraint produces even parity across the codeword.